-Applicant had significant outstanding student loans.
+Applicant had significant past-due indebtedness.
 The evidence is sufficient to raise these disqualifying conditions.

-- AG \P 20 provides conditions that could mitigate security concerns.
-I considered all of the mitigating conditions under AG \P 20 including: - (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; and - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts.
+AG \P 20 provides conditions that could mitigate security concerns.
+I considered all of the mitigating conditions under AG \P 20 including:

+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.